Norges Bank’s framework for the countercyclical capital buffer

 The buffer rate must be viewed in light of banks’ adjustment to the overall capital requirements.
 The usefulness of having a large buffer that can be used during a downturn must be weighed against any potential economic costs.
 Other capital requirements for banks and banks’ capacity to meet increased buffer requirements must be considered when setting the countercyclical capital buffer.

-Chart 1: Assessments in the advice on the countercyclical capital buffer
+Chart 1: Assessments related to setting the countercyclical capital buffer rate.

 Financial imbalances are analysed to assess cyclical systemic risk that may trigger or amplify a pronounced downturn.
 The assessment of financial imbalances comprises three main elements: (a) pricing of risk and lending conditions; (b) real estate market vulnerabilities; and (c) vulnerabilities in the household and corporate sectors.